hakpk5/fastapi-assignment/README.md

 - uvicorn app.main:app --reload
 ---------------

 # 1. Consider pushing a few values into the table trades before hitting the routes/endpoints.
+### 2. Use pgAdmin 4 to ease the workflow of settings things up and test things smoothly.